Florida National University: Student population

-The university has three locations.
-Its main campus is in Hialeah, the South Campus is in Miami and the Training Center is in Hialeah.
+In 2024, Florida National University awarded 1,452 degrees across all undergraduate and graduate programs (81.8% undergraduate and 18.2% graduate degrees awarded).

+Florida National University has a total enrollment of 2,638 students, including 2,359 undergraduate students and 279 graduate and post-graduate students.
+Based on attendance status, 33% of undergraduates are enrolled part-time and 67% are enrolled full-time.
+Graduate students are enrolled at 78% full-time and 22% part-time.

 Athletics

 The Florida National athletic teams are called the Conquistadors.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as an NAIA Independent within the Continental Athletic Conference since the 2018–19 academic year.
 The Conquistadors also compete as a member of the United States Collegiate Athletic Association (USCAA) as an Independent since their athletic program debut in the 2013–14 school year.

 Florida National competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, tennis and track & field; while women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.

-History

-In 2013, the school initiated an athletic program with the sport of men's basketball with Scott Schmidt appointed as the head coach and athletic director.
-The Conquistadors basketball team played its first game against Edward Waters College in Jacksonville, Florida, on October 26, 2013, losing by a score of 98–51.

-In the fall of 2015, the university added men's soccer and women's volleyball.
-In the fall of 2019, Florida National had expanded to include eight more sports; which were baseball, women's basketball, men's and women's tennis, softball and men's and women's cross country.
-As of the fall of 2021, the Conquistadors also added men's and women's track & field.